waynezhu6/private-cloud/README.md

 ## About The Project

-This project stores images uploaded by users in a cloud file server.
-Users are then free to add, modify, or delete the images in their collections.
+This project stores collections of images uploaded to a cloud file server, where users are then free to add, modify, or delete the images in their collections.
 A very simple frontend has been written in React.

-This app uses a React, Node.js, Express, MongoDB stack.
+This app uses a React, Node.js, Express, MongoDB stack, and it's hosted on a Google Compute Engine cloud instance.
+On the backend, user data is stored in a MongoDB database, whereas the actual image files themselves are stored directly onto the disk.
+I'm using Express to route requests and return the appropriate responses, the specifications of which are noted below in the API reference.

 ## Usage

 The easiest way to see this project in action is to visit the simple frontent at [http://34.123.191.140:5000](http://34.123.191.140:5000). **There, you can login with the preexisting sample user with username "user" and password "1234"**, or choose to signup with your own user credentials.
+There you should be able to see two images that I've uploaded.
+To upload more, click upload and choose the appropriate images.
+Once uploaded, you should see the page change accordingly.

 Otherwise, the API is hosted at [http://34.123.191.140:5000/api/*](http://34.123.191.140:5000/api/*), where you can interact with it directly.

 ## API Reference

-At its core, this project is driven by an RESTful-type API written with Node.js and Express framework.
-It acts as an interface between the client application and the file server/database that holds the user's images and information.
+At its core, this project is driven by an RESTful-type API written with Node.js and Express framework, acting as an interface between the client application and the file server/database that holds the user's images and information on the backend.

 ### /api/auth/